ncatlab/nlab-content/pages/4/0/9/5/15904/content.md

 On the one hand, a map into a [[classifying space]] _classifies_ some kind of [[object]], it is a _[[classifying morphism]]_, meaning that it characterizes the object (only) up to [[equivalence]].

 On the other hand, the more refined concept of a [[moduli stack]] is such that [[morphisms]] into it characterize the object itself.
-Hence it makes sense to say that such maps into moduli stacks not just classify, but **modulate** the given object.
+Hence it makes sense to say that such maps into moduli stacks do not just classify, but **modulate** the given object.

 Indeed, that is the idea that originally gave rise to the name _[[moduli]]_.
 Because, more specifically, a [[moduli stack]] $\mathbf{F}$ of a certain kind of objects is such that morphisms $X \stackrel{\chi}{\longrightarrow} \mathbf{F}$ into it determine a [[bundle]]